[Much of my site will be useless to you if you've got the images turned off!]

 while pursuing desperadoes.

 Chicago, May 16. — A dispatch from Fort Niobrara, Nebraska, May 13, by way of Neligh, Neb., says: On May 10, Lieut.
-Cherry, of the Fifth Cavalry, with eight men and five Indians, was ordered by Major Indicates a West Point graduate and gives his Class.Upham to pursue and capture a party of four robbers, headed by Charles Johnson, a deserter from the Fifth Cavalry, who had attacked a party in a dance hall and killed a half-breed named John Bodeaux and severely wounded a white man.
+Cherry, of the Fifth Cavalry, with eight men and five Indians, was ordered by Major Indicates a West Point graduate, Class of 1859: a link to his biographical entry in Cullum's Register.Upham to pursue and capture a party of four robbers, headed by Charles Johnson, a deserter from the Fifth Cavalry, who had attacked a party in a dance hall and killed a half-breed named John Bodeaux and severely wounded a white man.
 Lieut.
 Cherry rode in pursuit the entire day, and, losing the trail, camped at Sharp's ranch, 25 miles north-west of the post.
 The next morning he divided his command and started east, to reach the rations sent to meet him from the post.
 About 10 o'clock, while riding along, with Sergt.
 Harrington on his right hand and Thomas Locke and James Conroy in the rear, a shot was fired from behind, and Lieut.
 Cherry, turning around, saw Locke with a pistol in his hand, which he pretended had gone off accidentally.
 When asked what it meant, Locke immediately leveled his pistol and shot Lieut.
 Cherry through the heart, killing him almost instantly.
 Locke then turned and fired at Conroy, at whom he had directed the first shot, wounding him and knocking him from his saddle.
 Sergt.
 Harrington, according to his own statement, seeing his officer shot down and a body of men rapidly approaching whom he believed to be desperadoes, but who were in fact a party under the leadership of Bodeaux's brother, fled and, after riding down his own horse and Lieut.
 Cherry's, which had followed him, reached the post at 9:30 o'clock.
 Locke put spurs to his horse and escaped.

 My Note:

-[image ALT: Valid HTML 4.01.]
+[Valid HTML 4.01.]

 Page updated: 14 Dec 14